 In this research Statistics Netherland will continue the development of marine ecosystem accounting for the North Sea area.
 This research is funded by Rijkswaterstaat (RWS; executive agency of the Ministry of Infrastructure and Water Management).
 SEEA EA accounts included are: extent account, physical and monetary ecosystem services, monetary asset account, condition account and biodiversity account.
 Methods will be similar to the NKR_NL project, and therefore follow SEEA EA guidelines.
 Data used are from different sources, both available from Statistics Netherland and other organisations.
-Final results are expected by the end of 2022.
+Final results are expected in 2023.